Zuzanna-Trafas/segmentation-for-cataract-surgery/README.md

 - Tracking of instruments to perform Economy of Motion statistics calculation

 ## How to run
-To fine-tune the model on the IFL cluster (or using any SLURM cluster), redefine CONDA_PATH, environment, and WANDB_API_KEY in `run.sh`.
+To fine-tune the model on the IFL cluster redefine CONDA_PATH, environment, and WANDB_API_KEY in `fine_tune.sh`.
 Specify training parameters from the following:

 - --experiment: Experiment number [1,2,3] (default: None, no task remapping is applied)
 - --model_name: Name of the model from HuggingFace model hub (default: "oneformer_ade20k_swin_tiny")